June 14, 2017

 We stopped by a little market and purchased a cold water and a refreshing Asian pear.
 It was so nice to be exploring at our own pace, following our own desires.
 Then we headed to Dreamland Beach.
 Instead of high-rise hotels and expensive commercial restaurants, these beaches were bordered by cliffs, trees, and shacks selling coconuts.
 I couldn’t believe how beautiful.
 I rotated around in a complete circle and all around me, there was beauty.
 Eric’s eyes were the color of the cerulean waters, and I was enchanted.
 Our spirits were elevated.

 Playing in the waves, I laughed so hard.
 I was so grateful when Eric played with me.
-We tried to ride the currents to the shore, but they were smashing us, causing me to tumble.
+We tried to ride the currents to the shore, but they were smashing us, causing me to tumble under water.
 People nearby probably thought it was my first time seeing an ocean because I couldn’t contain my excitement.
-We kept getting tons of sand in our bathing suits… I mean soooo much sand, my bathing suit was sagging.
+We kept getting tons of sand in our bathing suits… I mean soooo much sand….my bathing suit was sagging.
 It was almost impossible to get it out without getting beat up by another wave.
 So it became a game of us versus the waves as we tried to dip under before another one rolled over us.

-Dreamland wasn’t completely secluded, but it also wasn’t touristy.
+Dreamland wasn’t completely secluded, but it also wasn’t as touristy as Echo or Seminyak.
 It still possessed it’s natural beauty.
 The people around us were all smiling and enjoying the waves.
-I kept starting at Eric.
+I kept staring at Eric.
 We were becoming golden.
 My heart was as bright as the shining sun.

 It was a five star food experience.
 Sitting beside a window that allowed us to watch the chefs folding the dim sum and preparing them fresh, we tried 39 different varieties of dim sum.
 Then we ordered more of our favorites.

-To me, tasting is traveling.
+To me, traveling is tasting.
 Food is culture, and dinner is more than a meal.
 There’s a sense of anticipation when I am trying something for the first time.
 It’s an experience to take in the ambiance, acknowledge the art and creativity of cooking, figuring out how to order when there are language barriers, and activating my senses… smelling the aromas of spices and garlic, seeing the presentation and colors, tasting the flavors, and feeling the textures.
-Eating can be sensual, and it can be really fun.

 We were present for every bite, and present for each other.
 We savored the flavors and the moment.
 Our table was completely full and so were our bellies.
 And our hearts.

 We woke up with a smile and a kiss, and fell asleep with a smile and a kiss.
-It can change the direction of your entire day.
+It can change the direction and destination of your entire day.